NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     contain the three components of the triangulation error vector in the North-East-Down coordinate system.

+enable-atmospheric-refraction-correction
+    Enable atmospheric refraction correction for Pleiades linescan cameras.
+By default, such a correction is enabled only for WorldView linescan cameras.

+enable-velocity-aberration-correction
+    Enable velocity aberration correction for Pleiades linescan cameras.
+By default, such a correction is enabled only for WorldView linescan cameras.

 .. _stereo-default-error-propagation:

 Error propagation (used in triangulation)